 Students must also complete the requirements of a major.
 The minimum acceptable grade in a course taken to fulfill major requirements is a "C-", though students need a "C" GPA overall in minor coursework in order to graduate with the minor.
 Students are encouraged to declare their major by the end of the freshman year; forms for this purpose are available in the Academic Advising Center on the third floor at 1810 Liacouras Walk.

 B.A. majors are offered in the divisions of the Humanities and the Social Sciences.

 Upper-level distribution requirements

-B.A. students must complete upper level distribution requirements by taking two upper-level CLA courses outside the curriculum division of the major (or upper level College of Science and Technology courses.)
+B.A. students must complete upper-level distribution requirements by taking two upper-level (numbered 2000-4999) CLA courses outside the curriculum division of the major (or upper-level College of Science and Technology courses.)
 Students who have double majors in two different divisions automatically satisfy the distribution requirement.

 Courses Inapplicable to Graduation

-Semester hours earned in Mathematics 0015, Military Science, or RCC-Enhanced are excluded from the total minimum semester hours required for graduation.
+Semester hours earned in Military Science are excluded from the total minimum semester hours required for graduation.